-Avoid worker misclassification with proper workers’ compensation class codes
+Avoid worker misclassification with proper workers’ comp class codes

 Small business owners can avoid misclassification fines by assigning the correct workers’ compensation class codes to their employees.